promised-ai/redpoll-website/content/blog/data-collection.md

 theme = "light-transparent"
 +++

 Our businesses run on selling the good stuff, so it seems wasteful to spend resources generating stuff that we don't know will be good or that we know will be bad.
-But if we're using this stuff we generate in our AI/ML training data, not doing so means we're not really learning, which means we're losing our ability to predict accurately outside a very narrow realm of knowledge, which means we cannot innovate.
+But if we train our AI/ML with only data about good stuff we're not really learning.
+We're losing our ability to predict accurately outside a very narrow realm of knowledge.
+We're losing our ability to innovate.
 Fortunately the cost of generating extra data can be mitigated by choosing data in a targeted way.
 In this post we'll discuss ways to choose data to improve learning.

 # Why we need to keep our AI in mind when we design experiments